-Brunch in Athens
+Brunch spots in downtown Athens

 Indulge your inner Parisien by having brunch at one of the classiest and most chic places the Greek capital has to offer!
-Chez Michel, true to its French name, is all about quality and the right ambience.
-Here you will find a big variety of bagels, sandwiches, bruschetti, omelettes, club sandwiches, fresh salads, hand-made pasta, and of course some of the most popular french sweets.
+Chez Michel, true to its French name, is all about quality and the right ambiance.
+Here you will find a big variety of bagels, sandwiches, bruschetti, omelets, club sandwiches, fresh salads, hand-made pasta, and of course some of the most popular french sweets.
 Need more?
-Chez Michel turns into a bar later in the day, offering its clientele a fine selection of wines from Greece, France and Italy as well as drinks and cocktails for those who would rather have something stronger.
+Chez Michel turns into a bar later in the day, offering its clientele a fine selection of wines from Greece, France, and Italy as well as drinks and cocktails for those who would rather have something stronger.
 Visit Chez Michel in Kolonaki, the fanciest neighbourhood in downtown Athens, or the one in Panepistimiou str. if you prefer having a view of the beautiful neoclassical buildings of the Athenian trilogy; any choice you make, the beautiful vintage design of both places as well as their jazzy musical selections are sure to take you on a journey to La Ville Lumière as it must have felt like during the 1920s.

 Why not discover the very best of Athens' culinary scene with our Athens for Foodies tour, discover artisanal eateries and delicious dishes from across Greece.